-The fundamental objectives of MMUF are to reduce, over time, the serious underrepresentation on faculties of individuals from minority groups, as well as to address the consequences of these racial disparities for the educational system itself and for the larger society that it serves.
-These goals can be achieved both by increasing the number of students from underrepresented minority groups who pursue PhDs and by supporting the pursuit of PhDs by students who may not come from underrepresented minority groups but have demonstrated a commitment to the goals of MMUF.
-The MMUF program is designed to encourage fellows to enter PhD programs that prepare students for professorial careers; it is not intended to support students who intend to go to medical school, law school, or other professional schools.
-Dartmouth extends its commitment to the MMUF objectives by sponsoring directly an Associate Fellows program, governed by the same goals and criteria.
-Eligibility: US citizens or permanent resident; intention to enter a PhD.
-Program; interest in college or university teaching; sophomore standing during year of application.
-Application deadline: February 15.
+The fundamental objective of MMUF is to address, over time, the problem of underrepresentation in the academy at the level of college and university faculties.
+This goal can be achieved both by increasing the number of students from underrepresented minority groups (URM) who pursue PhDs and by supporting the pursuit of PhDs by students who may not come from traditional minority groups but have otherwise demonstrated a commitment to the goals of MMUF.
+The MMUF program is designed to encourage fellows to enter PhD programs that prepare students for professorial careers; it is not intended to support students who intend to go on to medical school, law school or other professional schools..
+Dartmouth extends its commitment to the MMUF objectives by sponsoring an Associate Fellows program, governed by the same goals and criteria.

 MMUF seeks to extend the legacy of Dr. Benjamin Elijah Mays (1895-1984), a distinguished scholar, educator, and social activist who overcame poverty and racism to earn a BA from Bates College and a Ph.D. in Religion from the University of Chicago.
 Dr. Mays published several incisive sociological studies of African-American religion and an inspiring autobiography, Born to Rebel.
 As President of Morehouse College, he mentored many young people who devoted their lives to social justice, including Dr. Martin Luther King, Jr. Dr. Mays pursued knowledge relentlessly while dedicating himself to the eradication of racial disparities in all walks of life.